 We have now outlined the reasons why the sump pump system may stop working, so what can you do?
 The main fix to sorting out the issue is to have regular maintenance of the sump pump system.

-In a majority of cases, this means having an annual service of the sump pump.
+In a majority of cases, this means having an annual basement sump pump servicing.
 All issues discussed for the sump pump to stop working can be sorted by contacting our team at the Basement Sump and Pump Company.

 Having regular maintenance carried out at your property is a small price to pay to know that your basement waterproofing system will be running smoothly during times of heavy periods of rainfall.